Unity-Technologies/com.unity.probuilder/Documentation~/menu-geometry.md

 ## Fill Hole

-In Vertex and Edge editing modes, use the **Fill Hole** action to create a new face that fills any holes that touch the selected vertices or edges.
+In Vertex and Edge edit modes, use the **Fill Hole** action to create a new face that fills any holes that touch the selected vertices or edges.

 For more information, see the documentation for the [Fill Hole (vertices)](Vert_FillHole.md) and [Fill Hole (edges)](Edge_FillHole.md) actions.